 Mr. Swain was born and raised in Memphis, Tennessee.
 He fell in love with the American west as a child, and in his late teens he moved to Colorado.
 After graduating cum laude from Colorado College, Mr. Swain worked as a financial advisor at a boutique wealth management firm.
 He then went on to study law at the University of Colorado Law School, where he graduated in the top 11% of his class.
 While attending law school, Mr. Swain served as a Casenote & Comment Editor on the University of Colorado Law Review.
 He also worked for two years as a teaching assistant to the first- and second-year Legal Writing and Appellate Court Advocacy classes.

 After law school, Mr. Swain practiced law in the New York City office of the nationwide employment law firm Outten & Golden, LLP, where he primarily represented executives and Wall Street professionals.
 In 2014, he moved back to Denver and continued representing employees at the employment and civil rights law firm King & Greisen, LLP.

 In 2018, Mr. Swain founded Swain Law, LLC with a simple mission: to provide employees aggressive representation with compassion and integrity.
 Mr. Swain firmly believes that everyone deserves to be treated with dignity and respect in the workplace.

 In addition to practicing law full-time, Mr. Swain is a member of the adjunct teaching faculty at the University of Colorado Law School.
 Most recently, he co-taught the skills-based course Federal Litigation: Everything but the Trial.

-Mr. Swain and his wife live in Denver with their son.
-When Mr. Swain is not fighting for employee rights, he enjoys skiing, chess & board games, hiking, backpacking, fishing, and anything related to the Grateful Dead.
+Mr. Swain and his wife live in Denver with their two sons.
+When Mr. Swain is not fighting for employee rights, he enjoys skiing, chess & board games, hiking, backpacking, and anything related to the Grateful Dead.